Adil-9869/Adil-9869/README.md

 # 👋 Adil Husain

-**Technical Analyst | Data Analytics | Python & SQL Enthusiast** 🎓 *B.Tech – Mechanical Engineering*
+** Analyst | Data Analytics | Python & SQL Enthusiast**
+🎓 *B.Tech – Mechanical Engineering*

 ---

 ## 🔍 About Me

-I am a **Technical Analyst at HCL Technologies** with a strong foundation in **data analytics, reporting, and asset management systems**.
+I am a ** Analyst at HCL Technologies** with a strong foundation in **data analytics, reporting, and asset management systems**.
 My background in engineering helps me approach problems analytically, while my growing expertise in **Python, SQL, and data visualization** enables me to transform raw data into meaningful insights.

 I focus on **accuracy, clarity, and business usefulness** rather than over-complex or fragile solutions.